zbrose/birds-on-a-wire/README.md

 # SEI Project 1 - Song Birds

 _Song Birds_ is an educational music game that helps you improve your ear for melodies.
-The player is able to control six birds, each one assigned a single musical note that sounds when you select a bird bottom of the screen.
-The object of the game is to listen to a playback of a three to six note melody and match the melody using your birds' beautiful singing voices and your own ears.
+The player is able to control six birds, each one assigned a single musical note that sounds when you select a bird at the bottom of the screen.
+The object of the game is to listen to a playback of a melody and match the melody using your birds' beautiful singing voices and your own ears.

 ## Technical Plan
   - Use DOM api for functionality